Closer (film): Filming

+Cate Blanchett was originally cast in the role of Anna, but had to drop out of the film in September 2003, before filming had begun, when she became pregnant with her second son, Roman.

 Closer was filmed at Elstree Film and Television Studios and on location in London.

 Music

 The main theme of the film follows Mozart's opera Così fan tutte, with references to that opera in both the plot and the soundtrack.
 One of the pivotal scenes develops to the background of the overture to Rossini's opera La Cenerentola ("Cinderella").
 The soundtrack also contains songs from Jem, Damien Rice and Lisa Hannigan, Bebel Gilberto, the Devlins, the Prodigy and the Smiths.

-The music of Irish folk singer Damien Rice is featured in the film, most notably the song "The Blower's Daughter," whose lyrics has parallels to many of the themes in the film.
+The music of Irish folk singer Damien Rice is featured in the film, most notably the song "The Blower's Daughter," whose lyrics have parallels to many of the themes in the film.
 The opening notes from Rice's song "Cold Water" are also used repeatedly, notably in the memorial park scenes.
 Rice wrote a song titled "Closer" which was intended for use in the film but was not completed in time.